 On October 23rd, in their “Live Smarter” section, Mental Floss published an article titled “Need to Calm Yourself Down?
 Try This Military-Approved Breathing Technique”.

 The video accompanying the article starts with a cartoon-man in jean shorts and a green shirt, standing against a blue background; he is rendered in a flat graphic style, like a paper cutout.
-The features of his face consist of just his nose, and his toothy smile: a white semicircle pasted happily where his mouth goes.
+The features of his face consist of just his nose, and his toothy smile, a white semicircle pasted happily where his mouth goes.
 No eyes accompany this eerie grin.
-The happy eyeless man sways gently, in pace with the slow animation.
+This happy eyeless man sways gently, in pace with the slow animation.

-Overtop this scene, in the voiceover, clinical-psychologist-breathing-instructor Belisa Vranich describes the breathing technique: “One of my favorite breath counts is called tactical breath.
+Overtop this scene, in the voiceover, clinical-psychologist-slash-breathing-instructor Belisa Vranich describes the breathing technique: “One of my favorite breath counts is called tactical breath.
 It’s from the military —” (a new background suddenly drops into the frame: a “military backdrop” (in this day and age this means a desert), complete with sandbags and a tank that casually crawls off screen) “— it’s one you can use when things are blowing up around you —” (a small, fiery explosion shakes the scene as the man smiles and sways on) “— and you need to be able to stay calm,” Vranich explains.

 She then appears on screen, against the original blue background (relaxing music starts to play), and coaches the viewer through the steps: a four-count inhale, four-count hold, six-count exhale and two-count hold.
 Repeat.